 Treatment for GTPS commonly consists of an initial course of non-steroidal anti-inflammatory medication, electrotherapeutic modalities, and rehabilitative therapy.
 Local injection of corticosteroids has been regarded as the standard of care, however, its beneficial effect has yet to be validated by controlled research methods.

-*note: My review on the recently published study entitled “Home Training, Local Corticosteroid Injection, or Radial Shockwave Therapy for Greater Trochanter Pain Syndrome” from the American Journal of Sports Medicine will be posted shortly on Research Review Service
+*note: My review on the recently published study entitled "Home Training, Local Corticosteroid Injection, or Radial Shockwave Therapy for Greater Trochanter Pain Syndrome" from the American Journal of Sports Medicine is posted on Research Review Service